West Virginia

 §§ 61-11-26(l)(3), (m).

-Persons granted full and unconditional pardon may apply for expungement from the circuit court in which they were convicted one year after the pardon was granted and at least five years after discharge from sentence, with certain exceptions for violent crimes.
+Persons granted a full and unconditional pardon may apply for expungement from the circuit court in which they were convicted one year after the pardon was granted and at least five years after discharge from sentence, with certain exceptions, including reasons, murder, kidnapping and sex offenses.
 W. Va.
-Code § 5-1-16a(a).
-If a conviction is expunged, educational institutions and licensing authorities may not consider it. § 5-1-16a(b).
+Code § 5-1-16a(c), (d), (e).
+If a pardoned conviction is expunged, educational institutions and licensing authorities may not consider it. § 5-1-16a(c).

 In 2022, provisions were added to the code authorizing pretrial diversion and deferred adjudication.
-See §61-11-22§61-11-22a.
+See §§ 61-11-22, 61-11-22a.
 Pretrial diversion is controlled by the prosecutor.
 Deferred adjudication is controlled by and administered by the court.
 Upon the entry of a guilty plea to a felony or misdemeanor “the court may, upon motion, defer acceptance of the guilty plea and defer further adjudication thereon and release the defendant upon such terms and conditions as the court deems just and necessary.
 Terms and conditions may include, but are not limited to, periods of incarceration, drug and alcohol treatment, counseling and participation in intervention programs.”
 W. Va.
-Code §61-11-22a(a).
+Code § 61-11-22a(a).
 If the offense to which the plea of guilty is entered is a felony, the circuit court may defer adjudication for a period not to exceed three years.
-If the offense to which the plea of guilty is entered is a misdemeanor, the court may defer adjudication for a period not to exceed two years.
-Id. §61-11-22a(b).
+If the offense to which the plea of guilty is entered is a misdemeanor, the court may defer adjudication for a period not to exceed two years. § 61-11-22a(b).

-If the defendant complies with the court-imposed terms and conditions he or she shall be permitted to withdraw his or her plea of guilty and the matter dismissed or, as may be agreed upon by the court and the parties, enter a plea of guilty or no contest to a lesser offense.
-Id. §61-11-22a(c).
+If the defendant complies with the court-imposed terms and conditions, they shall be permitted to withdraw their plea of guilty and the matter is dismissed or, as may be agreed upon by the court and the parties, they may enter a plea of guilty or no contest to a lesser offense.
+Id. § 61-11-22a(f).

 Records in cases of acquittal or where the charges were dismissed (except pursuant to a plea to other charges in the case) may be expunged upon petition filed no sooner than 60 days after disposition.
-Records in DUI cases are ineligible, and a person who has a prior felony conviction is ineligible for relief.
+Records in DUI and domestic violence cases are ineligible for expungement, and a person who has a prior felony conviction is ineligible for relief.
 See W. Va.
 Code §§ 61-11-25(a), (b).
-As noted in the preceding section, in 2024 § 61-11-25(a) was amended to clarify that expungement is available upon successful completion of pretrial diversion and deferrede adjudication.
+As noted in the preceding section, in 2024, § 61-11-25(a) was amended to clarify that expungement is available upon successful completion of pretrial diversion and deferred adjudication.
 Under § 61-11-25(b), the court must inform the defendant of the right to seek expungement upon disposition.
-Every agency with records relating to the arrest or charge shall certify to the court within six months that the expungement has been completed.

 Every agency with records relating to the arrest, charge or other matters arising out of the arrest or charge, that is ordered to expunge records, shall certify to the court within sixty days of the entry of the expungement order, that the required expungement has been completed.